How to write a great LinkedIn profile

 Example 2

 Example Company is a leading international insurance organisation serving commercial, institutional and individual customers in more than 130 countries.
-My role was to provide accurate reporting and admin assistance to 40 underwriters and included:
+My role was to provide accurate reporting and admin assistance to 40 underwriters and involved:

 – Stuff I did